Welcome to the Winter 2026 edition of CME 241: Foundations of Reinforcement Learning with Applications in Finance.

 Learning Material

-- Course Textbook (henceforth known as “RLForFinanceBook”).
-PDF version available as free download
+- PDF version of textbook available as free download

-- Python codebase Tikhon Jelvis and I have developed to help you “learn through coding”
+- Accompanying Python codebase (git repo) to help you “learn through coding”

 - Ed Discussion (Online discussion forum)